Claim History

 Adding a Reminder

-To add a reminder along with the note, click the Add Reminder dropdown on the bottom right of the Show History / Notes box, select the time period you want it to display in the Manage Claims section, and then click button.
-Clicking Now option for example, will immediately put the reminder on the Manage Claims list.
-Clicking "in 1 week" will make the reminder display in 1 week from the date you set it.
+To add a reminder along with the note, click the Add Reminder dropdown on the bottom right of the Show History / Notes box, select the time period for it to appear in the Manage Claims section, and then click the button.
+Selecting Now will immediately add the reminder to the Manage Claims list, while choosing "in 1 week" will display the reminder one week from the set date.

 Claim Reminders Summary

-• If you want to temporarily set aside a claim for future follow-up, you can archive it.
+• To set aside a claim for future follow-up, you can archive it.

 • Create the claim reminder in Show History/Notes.